asalber/aprendeconalf/content/en/teaching/statistics/exams/physiotherapy/physiotherapy-2018-05-31.md

 Exponential regression model: $y=e^{6.2168+-0.1607x}$.
 Prediction: $y(20)=20.1341$ injuries.

-1. The logarithmic model is better to predict the warm-up time as a function of the number or injuries.
+1. The logarithmic model is better to predict the warm-up time as a function of the number of injuries.
 Logarithmic regression model: $x=164.1851+-47.3292\log(y)$.
 Prediction: $x(10)=55.2056112360638$ min.
-4. Both predictions are very reliable since de deternation coefficient is very high but the last one is a little less reliable as it is for a value further from the data range.
+4. Both predictions are very reliable since the determination coefficient is very high, but the last one is a little less reliable as it is for a value further from the data range.
 {{< /spoiler >}}

 ## Question 3